jellyfish-commuting/soundex/README.md

 Calculate the soundex key of a string by implementing the rules described on the wikipedia page
 Compliant, optimized and small package to get the soundex key

-For mapping used see https://en.wikipedia.org/wiki/Soundex#American_Soundex
+For mapping and formula used, see https://en.wikipedia.org/wiki/Soundex#American_Soundex

 ### Install
 ```bash